AbouT

 This fee reflects the 1-on-1 VIP-level attention that you receive during, between, and after each session.
 Each session is co-created meaning that you receive individualized guidance tailored to your specific needs, maximizing the impact of each session.

-The Gaijin Smash leadership program has been designed for high achieving individuals who are ready to make a significant positive change in their life, and who are prepared to invest in themselves.
+I coach high-achieving individuals who are ready to make a significant positive change in their life, and who are prepared to invest in themselves.
 The value extends far beyond the cost, as it empowers each person to take control of their lives and to improve it even after the course ends.

 REACH OUT TO ME